forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-tasks.md

 ## Use Anonymous Apex to Mass Update Account Ratings

 Say you have accounts with `Rating` set to `Cold` because of unfavorable business conditions.
 You now want to make mass updates to these accounts and change their rating to `Warm`.
-Say you want to limit this update to mid-sized accounts with more than a certain amount of revenue.
+You want to limit this update to mid-sized accounts with more than a certain amount of revenue.

 This Anonymous Apex code updates ratings of accounts that have an annual revenue greater than `$10,000,000` and have more than `1000` employees: